IP Glossary

 Examination

-The study of an IP application by an IP office examiner to determine whether or not an idea can be registered and whether the application complies with all the legal requirements.
+The examination of an IP right application by an IP office examiner to determine whether the subject matter is eligible for registration and whether the application meets all legal requirements.

 I